Storidge/cio-user-docs/kubernetes_storage/storage_classes.md

 ## Create

-Save either of the `StorageClass` above in a file named 'cio-sc-nginx.yaml'.
-Deploy the `StorageClass` with:
+Save either of the storage class above to a file named 'cio-sc-nginx.yaml'.
+Deploy with:

 `kubectl create -f cio-sc-nginx.yaml`

 ## Inspect

-Use `kubectl get sc` to confirm `cio-nginx` class was deployed.
+Use `kubectl get sc` to confirm 'cio-nginx' storage class was deployed.
 Run `kubectl describe sc cio-nginx` to show details.

 ## Delete

-Run `kubectl delete -f cio-sc-nginx.yaml` to remove the `StorageClass`.
+Run `kubectl delete -f cio-sc-nginx.yaml` to remove the storage class.